ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 ## Template restrictions

 A typical, modern web app is made of dozens of files that have to all be combined together into something the browser can understand.
 Ember does this work for you with zero configuration, but as a result, there are some rules to follow when it comes to adding assets into your HTML.

 You cannot use script tags directly within a template, and should use [actions](../actions) or [Component Lifecycle Hooks](../../components/the-component-lifecycle/specifying-a-routes-model) to make your app responsive to user interactions and new data.
-If you are working with a non-Ember JavaScript library and need to use a `js` file from it, see the Guide section [Addons and Dependencies]().
+If you are working with a non-Ember JavaScript library and need to use a `js` file from it, see the Guide section [Addons and Dependencies](../../addons-and-dependencies).

-Similarly, you should not add links to CSS Stylesheets within the `hbs` file.
-Style rules should go in the `app/styles` directory instead. `app/styles/app.css` is included in your app's build by default.
+You should not add links to your own local CSS files within the `hbs` file.
+Style rules should go in the `app/styles` directory instead.
+`app/styles/app.css` is included in your app's build by default.
 For CSS files within the styles directory, you can create multiple stylesheets and use regular CSS APIs like `import` to link them together.
-If you want to incorporate CSS from an npm package or similar, see [Addons and Dependencies]() for instructions.
+If you want to incorporate CSS from an npm package or similar, see [Addons and Dependencies](../../addons-and-dependencies) for instructions.
+To load styles through a CDN, read the next section below.

 ## What is `index.html` for?

 If HTML markup goes in `hbs` templates, what is `index.html` for?

 The `index.html` file is the entry point for an app.
 It is not a template, but rather it is where all the templates, stylesheets, and JavaScript come together into something the browser can understand.

 When you are first getting started in Ember, you will not need to make any changes to `index.html`.
 There's no need to add any links to other Ember app pages, stylesheets, or scripts in here by hand, since Ember's built-in tools do the work for you.

-The most common customizations developers make to `index.html` are when they use a CDN to load assets like fonts or stylesheets.
+A common customization developers make to `index.html` is adding a link to a CDN that loads assets like fonts and stylesheets.
 Here's an example:

 ```html {data-filename=app/index.html}
   <link integrity="" rel="stylesheet" href="https://my-font-cdn/something.css">